mh-tang/mh-tang/README.md

 ### Hi there 👋
-- 🌱 I am Minghao Tang, a first-year M.S. student at the Institute of Computing Technology, Chinese Academy of Sciences, under the guidance Prof. Keping Bi.
+- 🌱 I am Minghao Tang, a first-year M.S. student at the Institute of Computing Technology, Chinese Academy of Sciences, under the guidance Prof. Keping Bi
 - 🔭 I’m interested in information retrieval and LLMs
 - 📫 How to reach me: student_tang@foxmail.com